Discover the kicksled

 Here are a few basics to keep in mind:

-- Kick economically, avoiding unnecessary movements.
+- Push the sled with one leg like you do with a scooter and kick economically, avoiding unnecessary movements.
+It is a pendulum movement.
 When done correctly, you will only work the muscles that do the kicking.

 - Don't put all of your weight on the kick sled handles.
 Keep your weight on your supporting leg and don't lean on your hands.